smallkirby/lysithea/docs/TUTORIAL.md

 ### You don't wannna leave logs?

-Suppose you know some tries you try from now on are just test, and you don't want to leave a log to keep logs clean.
+Suppose you know some tries you are to do from now on are just test, and you don't want to leave a log to keep logs clean.
 You can configure `lysithea` interactively by `lysithea config`:

 ```config.sh
 $ lysithea config